kimjarvis/reemote/docs/source/gettingstarted.rst

 Installing vim on Alpine Example
 --------------------------------

-This installs vim on a server 192.168.122.47 which is running Alpine using the apk package manager.
+This example installs vim on a server, which is running Alpine, using the apk package manager.

 .. code-block:: python